spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.862	- Added submarine defence map -> AAI will now store its defence capabilities vs submarines separately from other
+		  naval units

+		- AAI now takes continents into account when sending scouts to positions (e.g. it does not try send ground scouts to positions on other islands/continents anymore)

+		- Bumped mod learning file version to 0.86 due to some changes in handling of amphibious units

 AAI v0.86	- Added NON_AMPHIB_MAX_WATERDEPTH float (default is 15) statement to mod cfg file, specifies the max water depth
 		  non amphibious ground units can cross